rvantonder/ttwe-proto/README.md

 endpoint descriptor of the original peripheral if you want to fiddle with bulk or interrupt transfers.

 E.g.:

   OUT_EP = 0x1

   IN_EP = 0x2

   IN2_EP = 0x3

-Communication output is placed in $ usbcomms.log
+Communication output is placed in `usbcomms.log`

 ### License